-- i) Midterm Feedback (MTF): This is the feedback session that every student will do with the clerkship leadership during the midpoint of the rotation as explained above. - ii) Formative Feedback: Students are required to obtain feedback on their performance during the rotation.
+- i) Midterm Feedback (MTF): This is the feedback session that every student will do with the clerkship leadership during the midpoint of the rotation.
+This is a good place to discuss overall goal achievements and progress on meeting the clerkship requirements. - ii) Formative Feedback: Students are required to obtain feedback on their performance during the rotation.
 Students must approach their evaluators to remind them.
 To get meaningful feedback, we advise to ask direct and specific questions about the performance (e.g., review notes, ask them to watch doing a part of the history or mental status exam and ask for direct feedback, ask how organized oral presentations are during rounds).